aLiehrmann/changepoint_Roma_solutions/README.md

 ---
-title: "Exercise: Changepoint Detection in Tumor Data"
+title: "Final Exam: Changepoint Detection in Tumor Data"
 author: "Arnaud Liehrmann & Guillem Rigaill"
 output: html_document
 ---

-## Exercise: Changepoint Detection in Tumor Data
+## Final Exam: Changepoint Detection in Tumor Data

 In this exercise, you will analyze tumor patient data, including **normalized copy number profiles** and **changepoint annotations of subregions**.
 Each subregion is labeled as either: